Lecostarius/Daikin-IR-Reverse/README.md

 I wanted to enable the AC system in a home automation environment of my own design.
 I found this very cool repository and forked it.
 There are other IR libraries, like https://github.com/Arduino-IRremote/Arduino-IRremote and https://github.com/crankyoldgit/IRremoteESP8266 which are both official Arduino libraries and can be installed using the Arduino IDE.
+Also, there is a big project that unfortunately is all written in Java and hence unsuitable for embedded platforms under https://www.harctoolbox.org, quite interesting as really simplified hardware is used is https://www.harctoolbox.org/arduino_nano.html

 Unfortunately, I do not have the same Daikin IR remote control, mine is a **ARC480A78**.
 I did a rough analysis using the oscilloscope, and found that there is a 38 kHz carrier, and that the pulse coding seems to be the same, with 400 us ON and either 400 us or 1260 us OFF for 0 or 1 bits.